pmehra7/dseGraphFrameLoad/README.md

 | |repeattrips|purchaseamount|

-### D. Vertices DataFrame
+### D. Vertices Dataset

-The first key to understanding how to use DSE Graph Frames is to examine the vertex data frame.
-A vertex data frame requires a column called `~label` all parts of the primary key to be present as columns in the data frame.
+The first key to understanding how to use DSE Graph Frames is to examine the vertex dataset.
+A vertex dataset requires a column called `~label` all parts of the primary key to be present as columns in the dataset.

-For example, to create a data frame for `offers` with the desired columns from the `offer.csv` file:
+For example, to create a dataset for `offers` with the desired columns from the `offer.csv` file:

 For example:
 ```scala